MRtrix3/mrtrix3/docs/tutorials/basic_dwi_processing.rst

 To perform spherical deconvolution, the DWI signal emanating from a single coherently-oriented fibre bundle must be estimated.
-We provide a script for doing this, which has `a range of algorithms and parameters <concepts/Response-function-estimation>`__.
+We provide a script for doing this, which has :ref:`a range of algorithms and parameters <_response_fn_estimation>`.
 This example will use fairly sensible defaults:

 .. code::